 To pursue a second bachelor's degree, a student must be admitted to the second bachelor's degree program.
 To be granted a second bachelor's degree, a student must earn at least 30 credits in residence in addition to the credits required for the first degree and meet the specified requirements of the second college and major.
 A student who completes the requirements for a second bachelor's degree will receive two diplomas, one for each major.

 SCHOLASTIC HONORS

-Information on scholarships for students is available through the MSU website http://admissions.msu.edu/Undergraduate\Scholarships.asp.
+Information on scholarships for students is available through the Michigan State University Web site www.admissions.msu.edu/Undergraduate Scholarships.asp.